jaufre/secret-sansa/README.md

 This repository propose dirty implementation of missed class for GNUStep.
 For the moment : NSOrderedSet.h and NSMutableOrderedSet.h

-Warning : this dirty implementation is not thread safe.
+Warning : this dirty implementation of NSMutableOrderedSet is not realy thread safe.

 In xcode-project, there are the booth class and unit- test.
 The NS Prefix is replaced by PANG.